emscripten-core/emscripten/site/source/docs/building_from_source/configuring_emscripten_settings.rst

 Configuring Emscripten Settings when Manually Building from Source
 ==================================================================

-.. note:: These instructions are are only useful if you are building Emscripten **manually** from source!
+.. note:: These instructions are only useful if you are building Emscripten **manually** from source!
 If you're using the :ref:`SDK <building-emscripten-from-source-using-the-sdk>` you should never manually update the settings, because the :ref:`emsdk` automatically overwrites the file with the appropriate compiler settings when you :term:`activate <Active Tool/SDK>` a tool or SDK.

 The compiler settings used by Emscripten are defined in the :ref:`compiler configuration file (~/.emscripten) <compiler-configuration-file>`.
 These settings include paths to the tools (LLVM, Clang, Java, etc.) and the compiler's temporary directory for intermediate build files.